Mora River

 Mora River, also known as Rio Mora, is a stream in Mora and San Miguel County, New Mexico.
 Its headwaters are on Osha Mountain of the Sangre de Cristo Mountains.
 The river flows downstream primarily through private land, but there are areas for fishing brown and rainbow trout below on public land in the town of Mora.
-It is a tributary of Canadian River.
+It is a tributary of the Canadian River.
 It was called Rio Mora or Rio de lo de Mora on early maps.

-There is a separate stream Rio Mora that is a tributary of Pecos River.
+The Mora River should not be confused with another stream also called the Rio Mora, which lies to the southwest of the Mora River in the Pecos Wilderness and is a tributary of the Pecos River.

 Course

 The headwaters are located in the Sangre de Cristo Mountains near Chacon.
 The stream flows south through Mora, east through La Cueva and Watrous to the confluence at Canadian River, north of Sabinoso.
+A 5 mi stretch of the river meanders through the Rio Mora National Wildlife Refuge, sometimes running between steep canyon walls up to 300 ft in height.

 Tributaries

 Coyote Creek, which runs through Coyote Creek State Park, is a tributary of Mora River.